Irvine Deportation Attorney

 - Involvement in human trafficking

-- Failure to notify the proper authorities regarding a change of address within 10 days
+- Not notifying authorities of a change of address within 10 days

-- Participation in certain crimes such as genocide, religious persecution, recruitment of child soldiers, and Nazi persecution
+- Participating in certain crimes, such as genocide, religious persecution, recruiting child soldiers, or Nazi persecution

-- Failure to lift the conditions on your conditional permanent residency card
+- Failing to remove the conditions on your conditional permanent residency card

 Criminal Charges and Deportation

-When you are seeking to immigrate to the United States, it is crucial that you have a clean record.
-Even if you gain residency or have a valid green card, your status could be threatened if you are convicted of committing certain types of criminal activity.
-A criminal record or conviction may impede you from obtaining permanent resident status or could even result in you being deported from the country.
+Anyone seeking to immigrate to the United States must have a clean record.
+Even if you hold a green card, your residency may be threatened if you are convicted of specific criminal activity.
+A criminal conviction may block you from obtaining permanent status or even result in removal from the country.

-If you are not a United States Citizen, it is imperative that you consult a removal attorney experienced with criminal law to help reduce the chance you will be deported.
+If you are not a United States citizen, it is vital to consult with a deportation defense attorney who is familiar with criminal law to help reduce your risk of deportation.

 What Crimes Could I Lose My Green Card Over?